 Marsha M. Linehan, PhD ABPP

 is Professor of Psychology, Adjunct Professor of Psychiatry and Behavioral Sciences at the University of Washington.
 She is also Director of the Behavioral Research and Therapy Clinics, a consortium of research projects developing new treatments and evaluating their efficacy for severely disordered and multi-diagnostic populations.
-Dr. Linehan's primary research is in the application of behavioral models to suicidal behaviors, drug abuse and borderline personality disorder.
+Dr. Linehan's primary research is in the application of behavioral models to suicidal behaviors, anxiety disorder, drug abuse and borderline personality disorder.
 Her current work includes developing effective models for transferring efficacious treatments from research to the clinical community, and is founder of Behavioral Tech LLC, a behavioral technology transfer group.
 Recipient of the Louis I. Dublin Award for Lifetime Achievement in the field of suicide, Dr. Linehan's work has also been recognized by the American Psychological Association, American Foundation for Suicide Prevention, American Association for Applied and Preventive Psychology and Society of Clinical Psychology.
 An author of three books including two treatment manuals, Dr. Linehan is also past president of the Association for the Advancement of Behavior Therapy, a fellow of the American Psychological Association and the American Psychopathological Association, and a diplomat of the American Board of Behavioral Psychology.

 Spero M. Manson, PhD